 Our Mail Center is open from 8:00 A.M to 4:15 P.M each working day.
 The Telephone extension is 4950.
 We are located in Pinecrest first floor and our mail stop is 2:15 pm.

 The mail center offers sealing, metering and computer generated mail processing, tabbing and folding/inserting.
-We also offer customized discount bulk mailing service for certain types of mail.
-If you are preparing a mailing of 200 pieces or more call mail center to ask how can we reduce your postage by automating your mail pieces.
+We also offer a customized discount bulk mailing service for certain types of mail.
+If you are preparing a mailing of 200 pieces or more call the mail center to ask how can we reduce your postage by automating your mail pieces.